Current Exhibits

 The Farm Workers Rights Movement

-The Ester Mae Ralph Collection
+The Esther Mae Ralph Collection

 A collection of artifacts from Lane County’s first female sheriff’s deputy.
 Learn about her challenges regarding the position as well as her other pursuits.